 Variants of alumnus/alumna reflect Latin origins.
 “Alumnus” means one graduating man; “alumna,” one graduating woman.
 “Alumni” refers to a group of grads, including at least one man.
 “Alumnae” refers only to multiple women graduates.
 Look for ways to use “graduate,” “grad” or even the colloquial “alum.”
 In a story about one person or a small group of people (as opposed to an entire graduating class), ask for their preference instead of assuming.

-Consider other gender-neutral words as follows: Police officer, firefighter, flight attendant, letter carrier, server (instead of hostess), massage therapist (instead of masseuse), garment worker (instead of seamstress)
+Consider other gender-neutral words: Police officer, firefighter, flight attendant, letter carrier, server (instead of hostess), massage therapist (instead of masseuse), garment worker (instead of seamstress)

 Avoid gender-specific words related to women: actress (use actor), waitress (server), mother tongue (first language), maiden name (birth name).

-Don’t use girl unless referring to a female 15 or younger.
-From 16 up, use woman or young woman.
-If an interviewee uses girl or girls inappropriately, paraphrase.
+unless referring to a female 16 or younger.
+From 18 up, use woman

 Do not assume that spouses or married individuals use the same surname.
-Is the individual’s marital or family status (single, married, divorced) relevant to the story?
-If so, say spouse or partner instead of the gendered terms husband and wife.
+Is the person’s marital or family status (single, married, divorced) relevant to the story?
+If so, ask the interviewee what term they use to refer to their spouse (partner, husband, wife).

 Often, masculine nouns and pronouns preceded the feminine equivalent (husband and wife, his and hers).
 Look to alternate your word order between masculine and feminine.